Updated: Easter, Babylon And The Antichrist

 Unless we change our ways, we are set to repeat the mistakes of the past only with greater consequences this time around.
 "For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be."
 [Mat.
 24:21; see the Feature article, And Now, A Word From Our Sponsor].
 Yet, this statement doesn't phase us in the least.
 As religious snowflakes unable to handle the truth of the word of God, we accept the Santa Claus and Easter Bunny fables as fact, and shun Christian truths as if they were fables.
 If in any way we feared and respected our LORD, we would be wise to remember the prophecy directed at us for the great day of our trouble, which is the Apocalypse.
 Our LORD God tells us, "Why do you cry about your affliction, your pain that has no cure?
 Because of your great guilt and many sins, I have done these things to you."
 [Jer.
 30:15].

 We aren't fighting against those infringing our constitutional rights.
-It makes no difference which party sits at the levers of power in Washington or London, or who it is that pulls the strings behind the scenes.
+It makes no difference which party sits at the levers of power in Washington or London or Jerusalem, or who it is that pulls the strings behind the scenes.
 "This decision is by the decree of the watchers, and the sentence by the word of the holy ones, in order that the living may know that the Most High rules in the kingdom of men, gives it to whomever He will, and sets over it the lowest of men."
 [Dan.
 4:17].
 This is why we read in Revelation, "... he [the beast] was given authority to continue for forty-two months."
 [Rev. 13:5].
 God gives the beast and false prophet their authority because we've made ourselves enemies of God by forsaking the love of the truth, and running after heathen fables.
 [For a synopsis of what lies in store, read Isa.
 13:6-16; Rev. 6:13-17; see chapter five, The Blind Man's Elephant, for Daniel's prophetic account of the first five empires].

 The divorce from God, and the death and enslavement of our ancestors of the House of Israel by the Assyrians is not a myth.
 The five empires in the Book of Daniel, including Babylon, are not fables or myths.
 [See Rev. 17:10].
 They're all in our history books.
 And the prophecies warning us about the Babylonian sixth empire aren't fables or myths either.
 In a state of utter madness, we are heading towards " ... a time of trouble, such as never was since there was a nation even to this time."
 Yet, this fact bounces off our craniums like a ping-pong ball off concrete.
 We blithely continue to celebrate the Easter fable, happy to give our children coloured eggs and chocolate bunnies rather than the truth.
 Deliberately false and misleading information has come to be perceived as knowledge.
 This is the upside down world we live in.
 We are foolish if we to look to politicians, government and Churchianity leaders to turn it right side up.
 [See the Feature article, The Little Horn: First Century Antichrist].